Spider-Man: Beyond the Spider-Verse: Voice cast

-Additional cast members reprising their voice roles from the previous Spider-Verse films are Marvin Jones III as Lonnie Lincoln / Tombstone, an albino gangster, Greta Lee as Lyla, the artificial intelligence assistant for the Spider-Society and Miguel O'Hara / Spider-Man 2099, and Jharrel Jerome as the Earth-42 version of Miles G. Morales / Prowler.
+Additional cast members reprising their voice roles from the previous Spider-Verse films are Marvin Jones III as Lonnie Lincoln / Tombstone, an albino gangster, Greta Lee as Lyla, the artificial intelligence assistant for the Spider-Society and Miguel O'Hara, and Jharrel Jerome as the Earth-42 version of Miles G. Morales / The Prowler.

 Production

 Development

 By November 2018, ahead of the release of Spider-Man: Into the Spider-Verse (2018) the next month, Sony Pictures Animation had begun development on a sequel to the film.
 Phil Lord and Christopher Miller returned from the first film as producers.
-After writing down the story they wanted to tell for the sequel, which featured the character the Spot as the villain while a planned third film was in early development, they realized that it was too much for a single film and decided to split the second film into two parts by February 2021.
+After writing down the story they wanted to tell for the sequel, which featured the character the Spot as the villain, while a planned third film was in early development, they realized that it was too much for a single film and decided to split the second film into two parts by February 2021.
 This was revealed in December 2021 along with the titles Spider-Man: Across the Spider-Verse (Part One) and (Part Two).
 Work on both parts was taking place simultaneously, with Lord and Miller working on them with directors Joaquim Dos Santos, Kemp Powers, and Justin K. Thompson.
 The second part was initially expected to be released in 2023, but in April 2022 it was given a release date of March 29, 2024, when Sony Pictures pushed the release of the first part from October 2022 to June 2023.
 The two films were renamed at that time, becoming Spider-Man: Across the Spider-Verse (2023) and Spider-Man: Beyond the Spider-Verse.
 Around this time, major aspects of the third film's script, storyboards, and some visual development work and concept tests that occurred when the film was being developed as the second part were reportedly shelved and put on hold so those resources could be used to complete the second film first.
 By then, Beyond the Spider-Verse was internally not expected to meet its March 2024 release date, which was deemed unrealistic due to the film's technical aspects and high expectations, and it was not expected to be released until 2026 or 2027.
 During the Annecy International Animation Film Festival in June 2022, Sony announced that the Spot would serve as the antagonist in both Across the Spider-Verse and Beyond the Spider-Verse.
-In May 2023, Miller said that while the beginning and ending of Beyond the Spider-Verse had been relatively figured out, the middle was "still a little squishy".

 Co-writers and producers Christopher Miller and Phil Lord changed plans for the third Spider-Verse film after splitting the second film into two parts.